-1 See the Text Box on Treatment of Uncertainty for a discussion of numerical data and estimates.

-United States emissions masks faster than 1% growth in some sectors (e.g., transportation) and slower growth in others (e.g., increased manufacturing energy efficiency).
+1 vear for the last 30 years.
+The United States was responsible for approximately 85% of North America's 2 fossil fuel emissions in 2003, Canada for 9% and Mexico 6% (Table ES-1).
+The overall 1% growth in 3 United States emissions masks faster than 1% growth in some sectors (e.g., transportation) and slower 4 growth in others (e.g., increased manufacturing energy efficiency).
+5 6 Figure ES-1.

-Figure ES-1.
 North American carbon sources and sinks (million tons of carbon per year) in 2003.
-Height of a bar indicates a best estimate for net carbon exchange between the atmosphere and the indicated element of the North American carbon budget.
-Sources add carbon dioxide to the atmosphere; sinks remove it.
-Error bars indicate the uncertainty in that estimate, and define the range of values that include the actual value with 95% certainty.
-See Chapter 3 and Chapters 6-15 of this report for details and discussion of these sources and sinks.

-Table ES-1.
-North American annual net carbon emissions (source = positive) or uptake (land sink = negative) (million tons of carbon per year) by country.
-See Table 3-1, Chapter 3 for references to sources of data.

-Total United States emissions have grown at close to the North American average rate of about 1.0% per year over the past 30 years, but United States per capita emissions have been roughly constant, while the carbon intensity (carbon emitted/dollar of real [inflation adjusted] GDP) of the United States economy has decreased at a rate of about 2% per year (Chapter 3).
-The decline in the carbon intensity of the United States' economy was caused both by increased energy efficiency, particularly in the manufacturing sector, and structural changes in the economy with growing contributions from sectors such as services with lower energy consumption and carbon intensity.
-The service sector is likely to continue to grow.

-Accordingly, carbon emissions will likely continue to grow more slowly than GDP (see Chapter 3).

-The extraction of fossil-fuels and other primary energy sources and their conversion to energy commodities and services, including electricity generation, is the single largest contributor to the North American fossil-fuel source, accounting for approximately 42% of North American fossil emissions in 2003 (Chapter 6).
-Electricity generation is responsible for the largest share of those emissions: approximately 94% in the United Sates in 2004, 65% in Canada in 2003, and 67% in Mexico in 1998.
-Again, United States emissions dominate.
-United States emissions from electricity generation are approximately 17 times larger than those of Canada and 23 times those of Mexico, reflecting in part the relatively greater population of the United States in both cases and its much higher level of development relatively greater population of the United States in both cases and its much higher level of development than Mexico.
-On a per capita basis, the emissions from electricity generation are 2.14 tons of carbon for the United States in 2004, 1.15 tons of carbon for Canada in 2003, and 0.28 tons of carbon for Mexico in the United States in 2004, 1.15 tons of carbon for Canada in 2003, and 0.28 tons of carbon for Mexico in 1998 (note these are the latest years for which data are available).
+7 Height of a bar indicates a best estimate for net carbon exchange between the atmosphere and the indicated 8 element of the North American carbon budget.
+Sources add carbon dioxide to the atmosphere; sinks 9 remove it.
+Error bars indicate the uncertainty in that estimate, and define the range of values that include 10 the actual value with 95% certainty.
+See Chapter 3 and Chapters 6-15 of this report for details and 11 discussion of these sources and sinks.
+12 13 Table ES-1.
+North American annual net carbon emissions (source = positive) or uptake (land sink = 14 negative) (million tons of carbon per year) by country.
+See Table 3-1, Chapter 3 for references to 15 sources of data.
+16 17 Total United States emissions have grown at close to the North American average rate of about 1.0% 18 per year over the past 30 years, but United States per capita emissions have been roughly constant, while 19 the carbon intensity (carbon emitted/dollar of GDP) of the United States economy has decreased at a rate 20 of about 2% per year.
+Structural change in the economy has likely played a major role in the decline in 21 United States carbon intensity.
+The economy has grown at an annual rate of 2.8% over the last three 22 decades, spurred primarily by 3.6% growth in the service sector, while manufacturing grew at only 1.5% 23 per year.
+Because the service sector has a much lower carbon intensity than manufacturing, this faster 24 growth of services reduces the country's carbon intensity.
+The service sector is likely to continue to grow 25 more rapidly than other sectors of the economy; accordingly, carbon emissions will likely continue to 26 grow more slowly than GDP.
+27 The extraction of fossil-fuels and other primary energy sources and their conversion to energy 28 commodities, including electricity generation, is the single largest contributor to the North American 29 fossil-fuel source, accounting for approximately 40% of North American fossil emissions in 2003 30 (Chapter 6).
+Electricity generation is responsible for the largest share of those emissions: approximately 31 94% in the United Sates in 2004, 65% in Canada in 2003, and 67% in Mexico in 1998.
+Again, United 32 States emissions dominate.
+United States emissions from electricity generation are approximately 17 33 times larger than those of Canada and 23 times those of Mexico, reflecting in part the relatively greater 34 size of the United States in both cases and its much higher level of development than Mexico.
+35 More than half of electricity produced in North America (67% in the United States) is consumed in